 Over the last month or so, there’s been news for those of us interested in the television adaptation of “Snowpiercer.”
-The show, based on the 2014 Bong Joon Ho sci-fi film and the French graphic novel it’s drawn from, will now be airing on TNT instead of TBS.
-(Considering that almost every cable/satellite package on the planet offers both channels, I’m not sure what the significance is.)

-It was also teased with some new details at New York Comic-Con a few weeks back, following up on earlier promotion I took in at the San Diego geekfest this past summer.
+The show, based on the 2014 Bong Joon Ho sci-fi film of the same name, will now be airing on TNT instead of TBS.
+However, considering that almost every cable/satellite package on the planet offers both channels, I’m not sure what the significance is.
+The show was also teased with some new details at New York Comic-Con a few weeks back, following its first official panel at San Diego Comic-Con this past summer.

-Ultimately, we’ll just have to see, but it’s tempting to hope for something a little extra interesting.
+Ultimately, we’ll just have to see how it turns out, but it’s tempting to hope for something a little extra interesting.
 If nothing else, “Snowpiercer” is the first TV series to promote itself by getting people to eat bugs.
-(I passed on the opportunity at SDCC; I’m a big weeny.)

 The TV version looks to be intriguingly different.
-Rather than focusing on Chris Evans’ determined rebel leader, Daveed Diggs (best known as Aaron Burr in the original cast of “Hamilton”) stars as a back-car ex-detective investigating a murder that will, no doubt, have ramifications far beyond anything you’d see on the Orient Express.
-The powerful voice of the train — think a combination of Radar O’Reilly on “MASH” and Joan Collins on anything — who makes the daily announcements and presumably lots of power plays will be portrayed by Oscar winner Jennifer Connolly.
+Rather than focusing on Chris Evans’ determined rebel leader, Daveed Diggs (best known as Lafayette/Thomas Jefferson in the original cast of “Hamilton”) stars as a back-car ex-detective investigating a murder that will, no doubt, have ramifications far beyond anything you’d see on the Orient Express.
+The powerful voice of the train — think a combination of Radar O’Reilly on “M*A*S*H” and Joan Collins on anything — who makes the daily announcements and presumably lots of power plays will be portrayed by Oscar winner Jennifer Connolly.

 In the meantime, if the show has even a touch of the lunatic agitprop energy of the Bong film, we’re in for something pretty interesting.
 Lord knows we’ve seen plenty of dystopias in pop culture, but it’s hard to think of one more relevant to our times than the never-ending train ride to nowhere that will, in fact, end very badly if the inhabitants can’t find a way to stop feeding off each other and start working together.